 For example, if your child measures a size 12 in the shoe measuring scale but the shoes that you choose for him/her run short, you will have to provide your child with a shoe size 13 in order to allow for growing room instead of 12 ½ (since the shoes run short).
 On the other hand, if the shoes run long and your child measures a shoe size 12 in the shoe measuring scale, then you will have t provide your child with a shoe size 12 or 12 ½ (since the shoes already run long).

-Here you can find a selection of the best snow boots for toddlers:
+Here you can find a selection of the best snow boots for toddlers.
+Please refresh your browser if you can’t see the recommendations.

 These snow boots fit “short”, which means that you need to go a whole size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.
 You should leave enough growing room for your toddler to be able to wear them for the whole winter season.